Forsythia Lynwood Gold: Plant Care and Growing Guide

 It’s important to prune Forsythias each year to avoid too much growth.
 The best time to do this is right after its blooming cycle ends.

-Make sure to prune Lynwood Golds by summer at the latest.
+Prune Lynwood Golds by summer at the latest.
 That way, the plant has plenty of time to recover and produce new buds the following spring.

 To prune Forsythia × intermedia plants, you’ll need both pruning shears and loppers.
 Use the pruning shears to trim back thinner branches and loppers to cut thicker growth.

-Always cut branches where they connect with another branch, or at the base of the plant.
+Always cut branches where they connect with another branch or at the base of the plant.
 Remove dead or damaged stems.
-Cut away around a quarter of the oldest stems at the base of the plant if Forsythia is overgrown.
+Cutaway around a quarter of the oldest stems at the base of the plant if Forsythia is overgrown.

 - After pruning Forsythias, find a healthy stem to use for propagation.